Papers : 1794-1940; (predominant 1794-1867).

 An introduction to the Strachan Papers is located at the beginning of Reel 1 along with a calendar (document listing with summaries of content) of the Papers, 1794-1891.
 Calendars are included at the beginning of each letterbook, excluding the letterbook for 1862-1867 on Reel 13.
 The calendar for 1844-1849 is found at the end of Reel 11, with the documents beginning on Reel 12.
 These calendars provide the date of the document, author, recipient (when available), and a brief summary of the item.

-A microfilm shelf list, which correlates the reel numbers with the dates contained within, is available in print and online (see Electronic Finding Aid section below).
+A microfilm shelf list, which correlates the reel numbers with the dates contained within, is available in print and as a PDF.

 Researchers interested in the study of education, should consult "Education in the John Strachan Papers" (see Electronic Finding Aid, below), which is a document listing with summaries extracted from the main calendar that referenced education.